amly-yaml/amly-yaml/README.md

 - 👀 I’m interested in learning on programming languages and Japanese Language.
 - 🌱 I’m currently learning everything related to all full stack developer.
-- 🔭 I’m currently working on full stack project to imporve my sills.
+- 🔭 I’m currently working on full stack project to sharp my skills.
 - 💞️ I’m looking to collaborate with content creators and

 <h4> 📫 Connect with me: </h4>